Notion is the new kid on the block – and is growing fast!

 Having said that, in combination with Dropbox Paper and Dropbox itself, it does a really good job.

 Notion is quite young yet and still a bit rough around the edges.
 I also struggle a bit with their priority list for future development.
-They already implemented dark-mode, but still not working on internationalization of dates, etc. I find this far more important.
+They already implemented dark-mode, but still not working on the internationalization of dates, etc. I find this far more important.
 Not everybody is in the United States!

 I believe it is something to keep an eye on and I will report back here if anything major changes.